Post-Doctoral Training Grant In Cancer Survivorship

 - Prepare an IRB submission and study consent form

-- Complete a course in grant writing during the first year of training that includes:
+- Complete a course in grant writing during the first or second year of training that includes:

 - Preparing a grant proposal on a cancer survivorship topic